College of Engineering

 An engineering degree provides an excellent background for seeking solutions to many of the problems in the development and management of technology related to urban demands, the enhancement of our living environment, and the effective utilization of our nonrenewable resources.
 Engineering curricula include both general and theoretical course work designed to enable graduates to meet the challenges of a technology-oriented society.
 In addition to classic disciplines of engineering, students may also delve into the fundamentals of sustainability, nanotechnology, microscopic simulation, and other state-of-the-art subjects.
 College curricula encourage the independent study of novel engineering processes.
 Particular emphasis is placed on problems related to energy and the preservation and enhancement of the environment.

-The undergraduate programs in civil, electrical, and mechanical engineering are accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
+The undergraduate programs in civil, electrical, and mechanical engineering are accredited by the Accreditation Board for Engineering and Technology, Inc. (ABET), www.abet.org.

 Degrees and Certificates